 Generally speaking, the most striking cinematic Shakespeares are those that are the most strikingly cinematic.
 As a rule, hewing close to the stagebound play is a recipe for neutralization when delivered in a cinematic vessel.
 I wish no schadenfreude upon the Shake man himself, but arrant verbosity in a visual medium, especially in an adaptation of a play, is a harbinger only of a filmmaker’s belief that the almighty play is sacrosanct and immutable.
 A real artist instead uses the broad strokes to unpack the play as a palimpsest with lingering vestiges of theatrical memory interacting with modern themes and motifs to construct something new, bold, and visionary.
 If you love something, leave (most of) it alone.
 Pick out the necessities and find a new voice, your own voice, with it.

 Justin Kurzel’s Macbeth splits the difference.
 It deserves more credit for excision than for its own additions.
 Gone is the tragic milieu of the original play about a maddened, increasingly delirious warrior of Scotland, here played by Michael Fassbinder.
-It is replaced, instead, by a crawling king snake of venom aplenty, coiling like a circular fire around you.
+It is replaced, instead, by a crawling king snake of venom aplenty, a spiraling, circular fire around you.
 Kurzel’s film is a distinctly cinematic creation – the grandiloquent, restive, verdant cinematography from Adam Arkapaw lays down the law on that front.
 But it settles, for better and worse, for “most” cinema, without necessarily contemplating what it is the cinema ought to bring to the play in this incarnation.
 We’ve got sound and fury, as well as a cloyingly funereal morbidness, but too little brewing below the surface.

 Perspiration, for one, is legion here, and so is all the mercury in mercurial.
 This Shakespeare is a slow-burn art-action flick, a little like if Antonioni directed the loopy Schwarzenegger vehicle hinted at in Last Action Hero.
 For sheer simmering distress, it can’t be beat.
 The introductory battle, and even more so the conclusion, both mix Snyder-esque visual bro-mides and an almost Wellesian cryptic mist of hallowed discontent, creating violence for a frat party at an art museum.
 It’s an uneasy, incomplete mixture, but there’s not much else like it these days.
 There’s not as much ingenuity in this vision as in, say, Roman Polanski’s absurdist-expressionist dripping-maw horror film version of the play from 1971 or the fractious Kurosawa Noh Theater depiction in Throne of Blood.
 But it seethes with the best of them.